 The Crowds (Or Lack Thereof)

-The Weather: Surprisingly Perfect
+The Weather: Surprisingly Good

-March weather at Capitol Reef runs cool in the mornings and evenings — typically between 35°F and 55°F — and warms pleasantly through the middle of the day, often reaching the low 60s or higher.
+March mornings and evenings run cool — typically between 35°F and 55°F — and warm up pleasantly through the middle of the day, often hitting the low 60s or higher.
 That’s ideal hiking weather.
-You’ll want layers, especially for early morning starts, but you won’t need the extreme sun protection and water-carrying strategy that July demands.
+You’ll want layers, especially for early starts, but you won’t need the full July sun-protection-and-water-hauling strategy.
+Snow is possible early in the month, especially at higher elevations, but it tends to be brief — and honestly, a little snow only makes the red rock more dramatic when it comes.

-Snow is possible early in the month, particularly at higher elevations, but it tends to be brief and only makes the red rock scenery more dramatic when it comes.
-March also brings some of the most spectacular skies of the year.
-Weather systems are still moving through the region, and stormy afternoons can produce the kind of cloud formations over the cliffs that stop you in your tracks.
-If you’re into photography, this is prime season.
+March also brings some of the best skies of the year.
+Weather systems are still moving through, and stormy afternoons can produce the kind of cloud formations over the cliffs that stop you mid-trail.
+If you’re into photography (and you really should be, out here), this is prime season.

 Capitol Reef red rock cliffs under a dramatic spring sky